PodTheCoder/edge_staking_gui/README.md

 ## Features
 - Easily setup & control your Edge host with a GUI (Graphical User Interface).
-- Uses the *device token* staking method.
-Has no access to your XE wallet.
+- Improve your security.
+By design, the GUI has no access to your XE wallet.
 - Autolaunch your node.
 Can also launch minimized for a seamless experience.
 - Get notified when you receive node earnings or when your node is offline.
 - Cross-platform 64-bit (Windows, Mac, and Linux.)